everettbu/Calendar-DSL/README.md

 # Monthly Calendar DSL

-Calendar Parser is a Scala program that parses a text file containing event details and outputs a JavaScript file containing an array of events.
+My calendar DSL is a Scala program that parses a text file containing event details and outputs a JavaScript file containing an array of events.
 This is used to generate calendar events that can be used in an external web application.

 ## Description